 3 hidden dangers in the NDA process

 1. Slow NDA turnaround times delay due diligence

 An inefficient NDA process puts asset managers at a disadvantage in terms of gathering material information and competing with other firms.

-After PE managers establish private equity fund strategies and begin sourcing deals, they want the ability to efficiently transition from interesting teasers to NDAs.
+After asset managers establish private equity fund strategies and begin sourcing deals, they want the ability to efficiently transition from interesting teasers to NDAs.
 Managers are most concerned with their ability to conduct due diligence promptly, which requires a quick NDA turnaround.

-Unfortunately, many circumstances can hinder NDA execution, including:
+Unfortunately, many circumstances can hinder NDA execution including:

 - A lack of clear internal processes and ownership of the NDA on either the buyer’s or seller’s side.